goyallon/goyallon.github.io/_pages/about.md

 I received my Ph.D. at the [SYMME](https://www.univ-smb.fr/symme/en/) Mechatronics Laboratory, where I had the opportunity to work in the biomedical field and collaborated closely with surgeons and medical technology companies.
-Under the supervision of Pierre Vacher, Éric Vittecoq, and Christophe Déprés, I designed custom orthopedic implants using metal 3D printing technology, resulting in multiple patents aimed at minimizing the impact of surgery on surrounding tissues. [*"Development of an innovative implant for the treatment of shoulder fractures (proximal humerus and middle diaphysis)."*](https://theses.hal.science/tel-03548220)
+Under the supervision of Pierre Vacher, Éric Vittecoq, and Christophe Déprés, I designed custom orthopedic implants using metal 3D printing technology as part of the Clothilde Project, resulting in multiple patents aimed at minimizing the impact of surgery on surrounding tissues. [*"Development of an innovative implant for the treatment of shoulder fractures (proximal humerus and middle diaphysis)."*](https://theses.hal.science/tel-03548220)

 <p align="center">